simbolico/datantic/README.md

-# datantic: Seamless Data Validation for Pandas and Polars DataFrames
+# datantic: Seamless Data Validation and Conversion for Pandas and Polars DataFrames

-`datantic` unifies and simplifies DataFrame validation for both Pandas and Polars, combining the expressive power of Pydantic with the robust validation capabilities of Pandera.
-Define your DataFrame schemas with type hints and constraints, and `datantic` handles the rest, intelligently dispatching to optimized validation logic based on your DataFrame type.
+`datantic` unifies and simplifies DataFrame validation and conversion for both Pandas and Polars.
+It combines the expressive power of Pydantic with the robust validation capabilities of Pandera, and adds powerful features for transforming DataFrames into nested Pydantic models.
+Define your DataFrame schemas and conversion rules with type hints and constraints, and `datantic` handles the rest, intelligently dispatching to optimized logic based on your DataFrame type.

-## Philosophy: Declarative Validation, Effortless Integration
+## Philosophy: Declarative Validation and Conversion, Effortless Integration

 `datantic` is built on these core principles:

-*   **Declarative Schemas:** Define *what* your data should look like, not *how* to validate it.
-Use familiar Pydantic-style models with type hints and constraints.
+*   **Declarative Schemas:** Define *what* your data should look like, not *how* to validate or convert it.
+Use familiar Pydantic-style models.
-*   **Unified API:**  Validate Pandas and Polars DataFrames using the *same* schema definition and `Validator` class.
-No more duplicated validation logic.
+*   **Unified API:** Validate and convert Pandas and Polars DataFrames using the *same* schema definition and `Validator` class.
-*   **Optional Dependencies:**  Pandas and Polars are *optional*.
-Install only what you need, keeping your environment lightweight.
+*   **Optional Dependencies:** Pandas, Polars, and SQLModel are *optional*.
+Install only what you need.
-*   **Performance Matters:** Leverages Polars' speed when possible, minimizing conversions, and utilizes Pandera's optimized validation engine.
+*   **Performance Matters:** Leverages Polars' speed when possible and minimizes unnecessary conversions.
-*   **Extensible Design:**  Plugin architecture for DataFrame library-specific functionality (like accessors) makes extending `datantic` easy.
+*   **Extensible Design:** Plugin architecture for DataFrame library-specific functionality.
-*   **Seamless Integration:** Works harmoniously with Pydantic and Pandera, providing a consistent and intuitive experience.
+*   **Seamless Integration:** Works harmoniously with Pydantic, Pandera, and SQLModel.
-* **SQLModel Support**: Easily create `DataFrameModel`s from your existing `SQLModel` classes, bridging the gap between database and data validation.

 ## Key Features

 *   **Unified Validation:** One schema, two DataFrame libraries.
 Validate Pandas and Polars DataFrames with the same `DataFrameModel`.
-*   **Automatic Dispatch:**  `datantic` intelligently detects your DataFrame type (Pandas or Polars) and uses the most efficient validation logic.
+*   **Automatic Dispatch:** Intelligently detects your DataFrame type and uses the most efficient validation logic.
-*   **Pydantic-Powered Schemas:**  Define schemas using Pydantic models, leveraging type hints and built-in validators.
+*   **Pydantic-Powered Schemas:** Define schemas using Pydantic models, leveraging type hints and validators.
-*   **Pandera Integration:**  Utilizes Pandera for robust schema definition and validation, inheriting its powerful features.
+*   **Pandera Integration:** Utilizes Pandera for robust schema definition and validation.
-*   **DataFrame Accessors:**  Convenient `.datantic` accessor for both Pandas (`df.datantic.validate()`) and Polars (`pl_df.datantic.validate()`) DataFrames (requires respective library installation).
+*   **DataFrame Accessors:** Convenient `.datantic` accessor for Pandas and Polars DataFrames.
-*   **Optional Dependencies:**  Install only what you need: `datantic[pandas]`, `datantic[polars]`, `datantic[all]`, or just the core `datantic` library.
+*   **Optional Dependencies:** Install only what you need: `datantic[pandas]`, `datantic[polars]`, `datantic[all]`, or just the core.
 *   **Row-Wise Validation:** Validate individual rows against a Pydantic model.
-*   **Iterate Valid Rows:**  Efficiently iterate over only the rows that pass validation, perfect for data cleaning pipelines.
+*   **Iterate Valid Rows:** Efficiently iterate over only the valid rows.
-*   **Custom Error Handling:**  Choose to raise exceptions, log errors, or provide your own error handling function.
+*   **Custom Error Handling:** Raise exceptions, log errors, or provide a custom error handler.
-*   **SQLModel Compatibility:** Generate `DataFrameModel` classes directly from `SQLModel` classes, streamlining your workflow.
+*   **SQLModel Compatibility:** Generate `DataFrameModel` classes from `SQLModel` classes.
-*   **Lazy Validation:** Supports Pandera's lazy validation for improved performance on large DataFrames.
+*   **Lazy Validation:** Supports Pandera's lazy validation.
-*   **Type-Safe:**  Extensively type-hinted for better code clarity and maintainability.
+*   **Type-Safe:** Extensively type-hinted.
+*   **NEW: Nested Pydantic Conversion:** Transform DataFrames with hierarchical data into nested Pydantic models.

 ## Installation